pantheon-systems/documentation/source/content/guides/custom-upstream/03-maintain-custom-upstream.md

 Follow the procedure to [create a custom upstream](/guides/custom-upstream/create-custom-upstream) so that you have:

 - A repository for your Custom Upstream hosted with your preferred provider (GitLab, Bitbucket, etc)

 - A local clone of that repository, which tracks Pantheon's upstream as a remote

 - Pantheon's core code merged into your Custom Upstream repository

 - Your Custom Upstream repository connected to Pantheon

 - [Terminus](/terminus)

 ## Create a Test Site on Pantheon
 This test site will be used later for evaluating the Custom Upstream changes we will make in the next section.

-1. From your User Dashboard, click **Create New Site**.
+1. Navigate to your User Dashboard > click **Create New Site**.

-2. Name your site.
+1. Name your site.

-3. Select your organization from the dropdown menu.
+1. Select your organization from the dropdown menu.

-4. Click **Create Site**.
+1. Click **Create Site**.

-5. Select the desired repository from the Custom Upstream options.
+1. Select the desired repository from the Custom Upstream options.

-6. Click **Visit your Pantheon Dashboard**.
+1. Click **Visit your Pantheon Dashboard**.

-7. Click **Visit Development Site** and complete the installation process for the selected framework.
+1. Click **Visit Development Site** and complete the installation process for the selected framework.

 ## Test and Release Pantheon Core Updates

-1. From your local clone of your Custom Upstream repository, add Pantheon's Upstream as a [remote](https://git-scm.com/docs/git-remote) if you haven't done so already:
+1. Navigate to your local clone of your Custom Upstream repository > add Pantheon's Upstream as a [remote](https://git-scm.com/docs/git-remote) if you haven't done so already:

   <TabList>